-After the treatment it is important to take proper care of the dental implant, so that it could heal without any complications.
-An essential part of this care is dental hygiene and cleaning the implants with a special toothbrush and an interdental brush, or a dental floss.
-You can look at our consultation page for more detailed information regarding proper tooth cleaning.
+After the treatment itself, it is important to continue to take proper care of the dental implant so that its healing takes place without complications.
+The prerequisite is dental hygiene and cleaning of implants using a special interdental brush, or dental floss.
+Our dental hygienist and doctor will provide you with more detailed information regarding proper dental cleaning.